Mediterranean Spinach with Pine Nuts and Raisins

 - 2 to 3 cloves garlic, minced

-- 12 ounces fresh spinach, rinsed, stemmed, and coarsely chopped
+- 12 to 16 ounces fresh spinach, rinsed, stemmed, and coarsely chopped

 (or use fresh baby spinach, simply rinsed)